Watchdog0x/nva/README.md

 ```bash
 sudo ln -rs nvml_completion /etc/bash_completion.d/
 ```
+> [!NOTE]
-**Note:** The nvml_completion script provides command-line completion for nvml commands, helping you discover available versions and options.
+> The nvml_completion script provides command-line completion for nvml commands, helping you discover available versions and options.
 After linking, you can use tab completion to explore the available Node.js versions and subcommands.

 #### 5) **Create a symbolic link to the nvml:**
 ```bash